- Home

 Online Government Degrees Designed for You

 If you’re considering a degree in government, flexibility is likely one of your biggest concerns.
 Can you balance school with work?
 Will an online program still feel meaningful?
-At the Helms School of Government, online government degrees are structured with those concerns in mind, offering a format that can fit into your life while still challenging you academically.
+At the Helms School of Government, our online government degrees are structured with those concerns in mind, offering a format that can fit into your life while still challenging you academically.

 Through online study, you can explore topics like: